pateldeev/cs480Patel/README.md

 ## PA3: Moon
 This builds on PA2 and adds a "moon" cube to orbit and rotate around the already exisiting cube.
 To run this project ```cd PA3``` then follow the instructions in the README.md.

+## PA4: Object Loader
+This loads and renders an object exported from blendar as an .obj file.
+To run this project ```cd PA4``` then follow the instructions in the README.md.